 Climate– It is possible to grow it in almost every climate, either as a short-lived perennial or an annual.

 Growing scabiosa in containers is not difficult.
 Providing it the full sun is a good idea.
 However, if you live in a warm climate, it is better to keep this plant in the partial sun.
 They are low maintenance and have a very long flowering season.

 Climate– Most of the salvias prefer warm subtropical and tropical climate to grow as a perennial, but they are a cinch to grow even in cold areas as an annual.

-Choose a medium sized container that is wide too and place it in a spot that receives full sun (shade in the afternoon in tropics).
+Choose a medium-sized container that is wide as well, and place it in a spot that receives full sun (shade in the afternoon in tropics).
 Keep the soil moist but see if it remains well-drained.
 See this article to learn about the best blue salvia varieties.

 USDA Zones– 4 – 9

 Climate– Hardy geraniums are cold tolerant and thrive best in moderately cool climate